 Cañada College opened in 1968.
 Its 131-acre site is located in the western part of Redwood City and overlooks the Bay.
-The College takes its name from Cañada Road, which winds its way through the valley to the west of the College; the Spanish word “cañada” means “long valley.”
-Cañada is one of three community colleges in the San Mateo County Community College District and its primary service area is the southern portion of San Mateo County, Redwood City, San Carlos, Menlo Park, Atherton, East Palo Alto, La Honda, Portola Valley and Woodside.
+The College takes its name from Cañada Road, and the Spanish word “cañada” means a small canyon, glen or ravine.
+It is pronounced "cahn-YAH-duh".
+Cañada College is one of three community colleges in the San Mateo County Community College District and its primary service area is the southern portion of San Mateo County, Redwood City, San Carlos, Menlo Park, Atherton, East Palo Alto, La Honda, Portola Valley and Woodside.

 College Strategic Directions